Audi RS e-tron GT 2021 review – how does Audi’s take on a Porsche Taycan stack up?

 But hustling a 2300kg electric saloon-coupe along British B-roads isn’t the sole purpose of a car such as the RS e-tron GT.
 Or the Tayan, or Tesla’s Model S for that matter.
 I doubt it was even on page one of the engineer’s KPIs.
 These are sublime GT cars, well the GT and Taycan are – the Model S needs some quality injected into proceedings first.

-Within the first few miles in the e-tron GT, I wanted to carry on for another couple of hundred, and yes the range would let me do so.
-Just.
-Audi claims a WLTP range of between 215 and 283 miles depending on spec.
-The silence, the relaxed nature and the calmness a car such as the GT exudes makes it a compelling proposition for those long days planned behind the wheel.
-Not that the UK’s charging infrastructure and its management is as resolved as the cars that require to use it, preventing you from taking full advantage of the GT’s biggest skill set.
+Within the first few miles in the e-tron GT, I wanted to carry on for another couple of hundred, which might prove a stretch for the range.
+Audi claims a WLTP range of between 215 and 283 miles depending on spec, but experience suggests this is closer to 200 if you enjoy the performance on offer.
+But the silence, the relaxed nature and the calmness a car such as the RS e-tron GT exudes makes it a compelling proposition for those long days planned behind the wheel.
+Not that the UK’s charging infrastructure and its management is as resolved as the cars that need to use it, preventing you from taking full advantage of the GT’s biggest skill set.

 Since their inception manufacturers have focussed on the performance of their electric cars, how they compare, and in most cases beat their ICE-engined equivalents.
 But acceleration is a tiny, almost irrelevant element of what makes a good driver’s car.
 There are still some who consider it a yardstick, but cars such as the e-tron GT deserve more than that.
 It’s not a driver’s car by a long shot, but it is, along with the Taycan, a mighty fine 21st century GT car.